Tufts-Technology-Services/bluecat-bam-tools/README.md

     * `view_name (str)`: The name of the view to retrieve.
 For example, "external", "internal", "registration", or "quarantine".

   * Returns:
-    * `dict | None`: If found, the view object containing details like 'id', 'name', etc. Otherwise, None.
+    * `Union[Dict, None]`: If found, the view object containing details like 'id', 'name', etc. Otherwise, None.

   * Raises:
     * `AssertionError`: If server response is not as expected